ConditionalRouter

 Key Features

-- Routes data to different branches based on configurable Jinja2 conditions
+- Routes data to different outputs based on configurable Jinja2 conditions.

-- Supports custom Jinja2 filters for advanced condition logic
+- Supports custom Jinja2 filters for advanced condition logic.

 Configuration